-The Launch into Work program delivers pre-employment projects that provide training, work experience and mentoring to support job seekers to increase their skills, experience and confidence.
+The Launch into Work program delivers pre-employment projects that provide training, work experience and mentoring to support job seekers to increase their skills, experience and confidence and move into employment.
 Projects are intended to train job seekers for specific roles within the organisation, and may be conducted in a variety of industries.

 Launch into Work is primarily focused on creating long-term employment pathways for women.
 However men may also be able to participate in the program, in particular for projects targeting non-traditional roles.